SCDawkins/DBFoundations/README.md

 	I.[Count],
 	[EmployeeName] = E.EmployeeFirstName + ' ' + E.EmployeeLastName
    From Employees As E
-    Inner Join Inventories As I
+    Inner Join vvInventories As I
       On I.EmployeeID = E.EmployeeID
-	Inner Join Products As P
+	Inner Join vvProducts As P
 	   On I.ProductID = P.ProductID
-    Inner Join Categories As C
+    Inner Join vvCategories As C
       On P.CategoryID = C.CategoryID
 	Order By 3, 1, 2, 4
 Go